 Magnolia trees are outstanding spring-blooming small trees that are the most exotic hardy tree you can grow.
 With their enormous flowers in vibrant colors they bring a powerful display to the spring garden.
-These hardy, deciduous magnolias should not be confused with the wonderful evergreen southern magnolia.
-The deciduous kinds of magnolia trees are hardy across almost all the country, and are most valuable in colder areas.
+These hardy, deciduous Magnolias should not be confused with the wonderful evergreen Southern Magnolia.
+The deciduous varieties of Magnolia trees are hardy across almost all the country, and are most valuable in colder areas.
 They grow well even when winter temperatures reach minus 30 degrees Fahrenheit, but they will also grow in all but the hottest parts of the country.

 The Randy Magnolia grows into a picturesque small tree, between 10 and 15 feet tall and 8 to 12 feet wide.
 It has one or more major trunks, and a rounded crown with many small branches.
 In early spring the bare branches are covered with large, purple-pink flowers up to 5 inches across.
 These are bowl-shaped, with long petals.
 The outside of the flower is reddish-purple and the inside is pale-pink to white.
 These are among the most beautiful flowers in the world, often the inspiration for art and fabric designs, and they have been loved in gardens forever.

 In summer the tree has smooth, oval, green leaves up to 6 inches long.
 Often this tree produces some additional blooms in summer.
 In fall the leaves turn lovely shades of yellow and bronze, before falling to reveal the soft-gray bark and the twisted branches, which look charming against the winter sky.